California Rent Control

 If I Am In A City With Existing Rent-Control, Do State Or Local Rent Caps Apply?

-If your tenancy is subject to rent caps under an existing local rent-control ordinance, the local ordinance will apply if it is a more restrictive that state rent control.
+If your tenancy is subject to rent caps under an existing local rent-control ordinance, the local ordinance will apply if it is a more restrictive than state rent control.
 For example, if your local rent-control ordinance allows a 10% annual increase and the state rent control statute allows 8%, the state rent control statute will apply.

 Contact Our Tenant Lawyers